L3B0W5K1/CTF-WRITEUPS/picoCTF/Transformation/README.md

 ![Screenshot 2021-11-24 at 21 17 10](https://user-images.githubusercontent.com/74051842/143307942-123edd2e-658c-4944-ac25-090286637618.png)

 3. The second element in the flag has its unicode added to the newly created unicode from the first element
+4. then the **chr** function is applied to the newly created unicode made from 2 characters in the flag
-4. then the function does the same for each pair of elements in the list, using for loops with steps of 2
+5. then the function does the same for each pair of elements in the list, using for loops with steps of 2
-5. The unicodes are turned into characters and joined together, which then returns us those japanese/chinese (I wouldnt know! 😫) symbols which represent the unicodes of which the function calculated
+6. The characters are joined together, which then returns us those japanese/chinese (I wouldnt know! 😫) symbols which represent the unicodes of which the function calculated

 This code reverses the process: